 A little over 80% of Americans this year will receive a tax refund.
 If you’re one of those individuals, receiving a tax refund can be a little bit like Christmas, your birthday, or if you’re really lucky an unexpected bonus at work.

-Once you receive your IRS payout the obvious next question is what to do with that tax refund.
+Once you receive your IRS payout the obvious next question is where to spend your tax refund.
 For many, their tax refund will be used as a means of providing themselves with a special purchase, something they haven’t been able to buy for themselves.
 For others, it may be the opportunity to take that long deserved vacation to some warm secluded island.

 Of course, everyone’s needs and wants are different.
 Some will focus on more of the short-term, one-time opportunities that a tax refund provides.
-However, if you’re interested in taking more of a long-term approach to using your tax refund, here are three unpopular ways to spend your refund to improve your financial picture in the future.
+However, if you’re interested in taking more of a long-term approach to spending your tax refund, here are three unpopular ways to spend your refund to improve your financial picture in the future.

 #1.
 Fine-Tune Your Debt and Savings Plan

 If you’ve found yourself in credit card debt after the Christmas and New Year holiday, or you have depleted your savings it might be the right time to use that tax refund to get back on track.

 With the average credit card interest rate at a little over 15% carrying a credit card balance and making minimum payments will cost you a lot of money over the course of the next year.
 Not to mention it creates a whole bunch of stress.
 Use your tax refund to pay off high-interest credit cards.
 (Sign-up for a free credit monitoring service like Credit Sesame to help you monitor your score and activity.)